wbreeze/wind_and_water/_drafts/Serve-scaled-photos-from-AWS.md

 lang: en
 categories: AWS web
-excerpt: How to serve images from the Amazon Web Services (AWS) Simple Storage Service (S3) via AWS CloudFront edge servers, scaled on the fly, with a cache, using AWS Lambda.
+excerpt: How to serve images from the Amazon Web Services (AWS) Simple Storage Service (S3) via AWS CloudFront edge servers, scaled according to requested size, using AWS Lambda, S3 triggers and CloudFront functions.
 ---

-Here are instructions about how to serve images from the [Amazon Web Services (AWS)][AWS] [Simple Storage Service (S3)][S3] via [AWS CloudFront edge servers][edge], scaled on the fly, with a cache, using [AWS Lambda][lambda].
+Here are instructions about how to serve images from the [Amazon Web Services (AWS)][AWS] [Simple Storage Service (S3)][S3] via [AWS CloudFront edge servers][edge], scaled according to requested size, using [AWS Lambda][lambda], S3 triggers and CloudFront functions.

 To be crude, it's a royal pain in the ass.
 It's valuable because it enables delivery of images for my web sites scaled to sizes suitable for the pages on which and devices for which they are called for.

 By this method, images load rapidly and without excess use of bandwidth.
 All I have to do is place the full size images in a bucket.
+A Lambda function triggered when I add an image prepares scaled versions.
 Queries for the scaled versions take care to retrieve the appropriate sizes.

 It's difficult to set-up because it involves configuration of the three